 - Cape Times (Rigoletto, Cape Town Opera, February 2017) -

 South African tenor Lukhanyo Moyake makes his debut with English National Opera in 2017-18 as Alfredo in a new production of La traviata directed by Daniel Kramer.
-He also sings the Steuermann in a new production of Wagner’s Der fliegende Holländer directed by Matthew Wild for Cape Town Opera and performs in presentations of Cape Town Opera’s Mandela Trilogy in Dubai and Hong Kong.
-He can be heard as soloist with the Netherlands Radio Symphony Orchestra in Bernstein’s A White House Cantata conducted by Wayne Marshall and in Viennese New Year’s concerts with the Cape Town Philharmonic Orchestra conducted by Richard Cock at the Cape Town International Convention Centre and the Oude Libertas Amphitheatre in Stellenbosch.
+He also sings the Steuermann in a new production of Wagner’s Der fliegende Holländer directed by Matthew Wild for Cape Town Opera and performs in presentations of Cape Town Opera’s Mandela Trilogy in Dubai and Hong Kong, as well as in Cape Town.
+He can be heard as soloist with the Netherlands Radio Philharmonic Orchestra in Bernstein’s A White House Cantata conducted by Wayne Marshall in Utrecht and in recital and in a concert with orchestra under the auspices of the Festival de Saint-Denis in Paris.
+He takes the stage in Viennese New Year’s concerts with the Cape Town Philharmonic Orchestra conducted by Richard Cock at the Cape Town International Convention Centre and the Oude Libertas Amphitheatre in Stellenbosch.

 Mr. Moyake was a member of the permanent ensemble of Cape Town Opera until the end of 2017, where he performed in numerous leading roles since joining the company as a Young Artist in 2010.
 He took the stage in roles including Alfredo in La Traviata, Jaquino in Fidelio, Belmonte in Die Entführung aus dem Serail, Leicester in Maria Stuarda, Camille de Rosillon in The Merry Widow, Rinuccio in Gianni Schicchi, Tom Rakewell in The Rake’s Progress, and Narraboth in Salome.